 Body composition, including muscle mass and body weight, influences the number of calories burned.
 Muscles are more metabolically active than fat, meaning that individuals with more muscle mass tend to expend more calories even at rest.
 Additionally, a higher body weight generally results in increased energy expenditure to perform daily tasks.

-See also How many calories does one hour of weight lifting burn
+See also How many calories do you burn when you fart

 Understanding how shifts, tasks, and body composition impact caloric expenditure in nursing can provide valuable insights into the physical demands of the profession and help healthcare professionals develop strategies to maintain their energy balance and overall well-being.